bigskysoftware/_hyperscript/www/docs.md

 </button>
 ```

-The underscore (`_`) attribute is where hyperscript is stored.
-You can also use `script` or `data-script` attribute, or
+The underscore (`_`) attribute is where the hyperscript runtime looks for hyperscript on an element by default.

+*Note: you may also use `script` or `data-script` attribute, or
-configure a different attribute if you don't like any of those.
+configure a different attribute name if you don't like any of those.*

 The script above says

 > On the 'click' event for this button, add the 'clicked' class to this button

-Note how the hyperscript syntax reads a lot like the english does, making a lot of hyperscript code self-documenting.
+Hyperscript syntax reads a lot like the english does, often making it self-documenting.

 #### <a name="on_every"></a>[On Every](#on_every)

-By default, the event handler will be run synchronously, so if you trigger again before it is finished, it will ignore the new event.
+By default, the event handler will be run synchronously, so if the event is triggered again before the event handler finished, it will ignore the new event.
 You can modify this behavior with the `every` modifier:

 ```html
 <button _="on every click add .clicked">